Institute of Financial Accountants: Membership and certifications

 The IFA was recognised by the Office of Qualifications and Examinations Regulation (Ofqual) from 2011-2020.
 Ofqual regulates qualifications, examinations and assessments in England and vocational qualifications in Northern Ireland and grants formal recognition to bodies and organisations that deliver qualifications and assessments.
 In 2020 the IFA surrendered its Ofqual recognition.

-The IFA offers a Diploma in IFRS through accredited training providers in Pakistan, Peru, the Russian Federation [currently suspended], Ukraine [currently suspended] and Lithuania.
+The IFA offers a Diploma in IFRS through accredited training providers in Pakistan, Peru, the Russian Federation [currently suspended], Ukraine and Lithuania.

 IFA offers various certifications in financial accounting, tax advice, and financial and business management, all in small and medium-sized enterprises.

 University links

 The IFA works with a number of universities in the UK and internationally to provide a route to membership of the IFA.